-Emergency Egress Through Laminated Glazing Materials - Downloadable Out of Stock
+Emergency Egress Through Laminated Glazing Materials (FB05-04) - Downloadable Out of Stock

 Addresses emergency ingress and egress considerations when using glazing products

 Building codes often require, and/or modern architectural designs specify, glazing materials that provide enhanced performance levels of security and safety.
 These performance properties include: resistance to ballistics, blast, hurricane/cyclic wind pressures and physical attack.
 Glazing applications may also specify such properties as sound reduction, fade resistance, and solar and thermal control.
 Because laminated glazing materials are able to meet such requirements and design criteria, they are finding application in a broader range of installations than ever before.
 The use of laminated glazing in residential and commercial installations has led to inquiries by design professionals and specifiers regarding the reaction of public safety officials to these products.
 This document is intended to inform building owners, design professionals, and specifiers about emergency ingress and egress considerations when using these products.
+The Technical Services Division of the National Glass Association (NGA) has produced this Glass Technical Paper solely for informational purposes.
+This Paper was developed by dedicated member volunteers and subject matter experts.
 This document was first published in July 2004 and was re-published in 2010.
 This edition of the bulletin provides the most recent update and published in October 2017.
 All purchases will be electronically accessed or delivered.